Leray-Schauder Mappings for Operator Learning: Introduction

 \section{Introduction}

 Operator learning is a branch of deep learning involved with approximating (potentially highly nonlinear) continuous operators between Banach spaces.
 The interest of operator learning lies in the fact that it allows to model complex phenomena, e.g. dynamical systems, whose underlying governing equations are not known \cite{DeepOnet,ANIE,NIDE}.
-The study of operator learning was initiated by the theoretical work \cite{chen}, whose implementation was given in \cite{DeepOnet}.
+The study of operator learning was initiated by the theoretical work \cite{chen}, whose implementation was given in \cite{DeepOnet}, and whose error bounds were further developed in \cite{LMK}.

 The problem of operator learning is therefore to model mappings between infinite dimensional spaces.
 Since most of the algorithms in practice discretize the domains of the functions, and therefore create a finite space upon which the neural networks are used, one might ask whether the mapping is really between function spaces, or it can just be reduced to some map between high dimensional spaces.
-For instance, one might ask whether it is possible to upsample the discretized domains after training, e.g. to interpolate and output arbitrarily dense predictions, which would show that the model does not depend on the spacetime stamps used during training.
-In other words, to what extent the model operates in the infinite dimensional spaces, rather than on some high dimensional Euclidean spaces obtained via discretization.
+For instance, one might ask whether it is possible to upsample the discretized domains after training, e.g. to interpolate and output arbitrarily dense predictions, which would show that the model does not depend on the spacetime stamps used during training, performing an interpolation task.
+In other words, to what extent the model operates in the infinite dimensional spaces, rather than on some high dimensional Euclidean space obtained via discretization.
+An example where learning on discretized spaces shows its limitations was pointed out in \cite{cont_transformer}, where the tokenization process in the transformer architecture resulted in the model learning step functions.
+In other words, the discretization of the input resulted in the discretization of the output, and poor interpolation results during test.

 Various models in operator learning deal with such a question in different ways.
 For intance, \cite{DeepOnet} fixes points in the domain, but allows continuous inputs.
 The articles \cite{NODE,ANIE,NIDE} use solvers (for ODEs, IEs or IDEs) to allow continuous sampling/output of points.
 In \cite{FNO}, the use of Fourier transforms allows to upsample the domain of space of functions.
+In \cite{cont_transformer}, the use of Sobolev-type norms to limit sharp edges due to steep derivatives is employed to regularize the step-like behavior induced by tokenization.